 This seminar is part lecture, part asana practice.
 Bryan starts by explaining the objective of Power Yoga, as well as the principles of the practice.
 We encourage students to attend this class because it is the foundation of the entire weekend.

 Saturday, July 29, 10:30 am – 1 pm

 A well rounded flowing asana practice integrating mental practices that enhance everyday living.
-The class is intended to invigorate your body and help you practice developing a calm, less reactive state of mind with dynamic flowing routines.
-In a Power Yoga class, you are encouraged to focus on the process and not the end result.
-This allows ALL levels of yoga practitioners to enjoy and benefit from the class.
+The seminar is intended to invigorate your body and help you practice developing a calm, less reactive state of mind with dynamic flowing routines.
+In a Power Yoga seminar, you are encouraged to focus on the process and not the end result.
+This allows ALL levels of yoga practitioners to enjoy and benefit from the seminar.

 Saturday, July 29, 4:30 pm – 6:30 pm

-The Long, Slow and Deep class has at the very least a few ostensible objectives.
+The Long, Slow and Deep seminar has at the very least a few ostensible objectives.

 This truly is an amazing routine.
 It’s a paradox.
 It is by far the most difficult class I teach, yet you don’t really get off your butt the whole class.
 The challenge here is mostly mental.
 You are probably going to want to run away from this one, especially in the beginning.
 Hang in there, be patient and keep breathing, deeply and fluidly.
 We’ll dim the lights, warm up the room and you enjoy, (at least how it leaves you feeling).”

 An integration of everything covered over the weekend.